 But only react to those topics that gather momentum and have the potential to impact the project from all sides.
 Do not allow doubters and skeptics to become active participants in the intranet project group.
 Those who don’t want to try out anything new and are afraid of failing or embarrassing themselves are bad at spearheading new things that can change your workflow.

-Doubters should be listened to and their doubts taken into account if they are justified.
+Doubters should be listened to and their doubts should be taken into account if they’re justified.
 As a rule, however, doubters are not good drivers of innovation.
 They shouldn’t be allowed to become part of the core team working on a new intranet project.

 Link to this page: https://seibert.biz/intranetbookdoubters